cmanojshrestha/30-Days-Burp-Suite-Learning-Challenge/README.md

-# 30Days Burp Suite Learning Challenge!!
+# 30Days Burp Suite Learning Challenge 🧑‍💻

 # Day : 1

-# About Burp Suite
+# About Burp Suite 🙂

 👉 Burp or Burp Suite is a graphical tool for testing Web application security.
 The tool is written in Java and developed by PortSwigger Security.